Saying goodbye to my old routines.

-My old routine was to get up, walk to the coffee shop, write, do emails and create my to-do list.
-I savoured my coffee as if it was life sustaining energy juice.
+My old routine was to get up, walk to the coffee shop, write, do emails, and create my to-do list.
+I savored my coffee as if it was life-sustaining energy juice.
 The coffee shop was my temple – I loved this time of day as I let my creativity go and worked on things I enjoyed.
-I would then grab some food for the day – something for breakfast like a egg sandwich and perhaps a salad or ready meal for lunch and head home.
+I would then grab some food for the day – something for breakfast like an egg sandwich and perhaps a salad or ready meal for lunch and head home.

 Once I was home I’d sit diligently at my computer and work.
 I’d do this and that.
 My body would get tight and my hands cold from sitting so long.
-I’d become irritated because hubby would interrupt me or the door bell would ring and no one else could be bothered to answer it.
-I updated a website, hired a new graphic designer, updated my action list and discussed projects with my business parter.
+I’d become irritated because hubby would interrupt me or the doorbell would ring and no one else could be bothered to answer it.
+I updated a website, hired a new graphic designer, updated my action list, and discussed projects with my business partner.
 Ho-hum is how I felt.
 I couldn’t understand why my enjoyment of the coffee shop never leaked over into work time.

-At 5pm I’d reluctantly stop work to start my play time with my daughter.
+At 5 pm I’d reluctantly stop work to start my playtime with my daughter.
 I always felt as if I should work until I couldn’t work anymore.
 Having a child forced me to stop that practice.
-At this point in the day, however, I was tired and really didn’t want to play but I dragged myself from sofa to floor to sofa again.
-I’d say to Sienna, ‘lets play sleep time.
+At this point in the day, however, I was tired and really didn’t want to play but I dragged myself from sofa to floor to the sofa again.
+I’d say to Sienna, ‘let’s play sleep time.
 We can pretend to sleep and see how long we can pretend.’

-By 7pm I’m be so, so, so tired that I’d have to get my first glass of wine.
+By 7 pm I’d be so, so, so tired that I’d have to get my first glass of wine.
 This allowed me to wake up a bit.
-I’d sit from 7 to 7:30pm watching cartoons with Sienna while I sipped my wines and replied to emails on my Iphone.
+I’d sit from 7 to 7:30 pm watching cartoons with Sienna while I sipped my wines and replied to emails on my iPhone.
 Hubby would cook dinner – usually one that required removing the packaging and placing it in the oven.
 At least once a week hubby made something from scratch but it was best to avoid him during the process.

-My fear was having to wake up the next morning at the calls of ‘Mummmy…mummmmmmy…is it morning time yet?’
-Of course, I wouldn’t fall off to sleep until 11pm and sleep would be broken.
+My fear was having to wake up the next morning at the calls of ‘Mummy…mummmmmmy…is it morning time yet?’
+Of course, I wouldn’t fall off to sleep until 11 pm and sleep would be broken.